JUST1TURKI/JUST1TURKI/README.md

 🐍 Proficient in Python and R, I use these languages for intricate data navigation, enabling manipulation, analysis, and visualization.
 Expertise in Power BI empowers me to turn raw data into insightful visuals, aiding decisions.

-🌌 I grasp Big Data's nuances, handling vast datasets, and understand concepts like distributed processing and Hadoop,MapReduce,Spark and Hive frameworks.
+🌌 I grasp Big Data's nuances, handling vast datasets, and understand concepts like distributed processing and Spark  framework.

 💡 Skilled in Data Modeling, I design efficient structures for analysis.
 I'm an AWS-savvy Data Engineer, building data pipelines using cloud tech.